"It takes a village to raise a child!"

 How did you first hear about Piece by Piece?

-A flyer in my building on skid row living.
+A flyer in my building on Skid Row, where I was living.
 I needed something to do that was positive.
 The environment is so sad, I just didn’t want to give up on my life.

 What has Piece by Piece and creating mosaics added to your life?